AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/databases/hive.md

 topic: overview
 ---

-# Create a Hive source connector in the UI
+# Create an Apache Hive on Azure HDInsights source connector in the UI

 Source connectors in Adobe Experience Platform provide the ability to ingest externally sourced data on a scheduled basis.
 This tutorial provides steps for creating an Apache Hive on Azure HDInsights source connector using the Platform user interface.